remiminnebo/-remiminnebo.github.io/content/about.md

 👋 Hi, I’m **Remi** and I'm the **Chief Technology Officer** at **[DexMach](https://www.dexmach.com)!**

-- 👀 I’m interested in everything Cloud Native!
+- 👀 I’m interested in everything related to Cloud Native!
 - 💞️ In my spare time I keep myself busy with cycling, astronomy and the financial markets.
 - 👀 Looking to collaborate on cloud native security/observability tooling!
 - 📫 How to reach me:  **remi@minnebo.io**